remix-run/remix/templates/deno/README.md

 deno task start
 ```

-The server used for production is located in `server/production.ts`.
+The server used for production is located in `server.production.ts`.
 It is
 served by `deno serve` for maximum performance.

 ## Deployment